MicrosoftDocs/bot-docs/articles/bot-builder-howto-deploy-azure.md

 As you deploy your bot, make sure you use the name of the bot that was created in the Azure portal using the `create` command ealier.

-- `proj-file`
-   - For C# it is the name of the .csproj.
-   - For JS, it is the startup project file name in JS (e.g. index.js) of your local bot.
-- `code-dir` points to local bot's folder.

 ```azurecli
 az bot publish --name "<your-bot-name>" --proj-file "<your-proj-file>" --resource-group "<azure-resource-group>" --code-dir "<folder>" --verbose --version v4
 ```

+- In the command above:
+  - `proj-file` for:
+     - C# is the .csproj file.
+     - JS is the startup project file name (e.g. index.js) of your local bot.
+  - `code-dir` points to the local bot folder.

 After the above command completes, you'll see a message with details about the deployment.
 At this point your bot code is deployed to the Azure portal.